Trimming your dog’s nails can feel stressful—especially if you’re worried about cutting too short and hurting them.

 What to Do If You Accidentally Cut the Quick

-First: breathe.
-It happens — even to experienced owners.
+First—don’t panic.
+It can happen, even to experienced dog owners.

 Tips for Dogs Who Hate Nail Trimming

-• Ask someone to gently hold and comfort your dog
+If possible, having someone gently hold and comfort your dog can also help reduce stress.

-If trimming causes extreme stress, a professional groomer or vet is always a valid option.
+And if nail trimming feels too overwhelming, a professional groomer or vet is always a valid and responsible option..

 How Often Should You Trim Your Dog’s Nails?